 Generalization bounds and sample complexity for learning with invariances have been extensively studied, particularly in the context of invariant kernels.
-Works such as Elesedy (2021), Bietti et al. (2021), Tahmasebi & Jegelka (2023), and Mei et al. (2021) provide insights into this area.
-Additionally, studies on equivariant kernels (Elesedy & Zaidi, 2021; Petrache & Trivedi, 2023) further our understanding of how equivariances affect learning.
-PAC-Bayesian methods have also been applied to derive generalization bounds under equivariances (Behboodi et al., 2022).
-More recently, Kiani et al. (2024) explored the complexity of learning under symmetry constraints for gradient-based algorithms.
-For studies on the optimization of kernels under invariances, see Teo et al. (2007).
+Works such as Elesedy [11], Bietti et al. [12], Tahmasebi and Jegelka [13], and Mei et al. [14] provide insights into this area.
+Additionally, studies on equivariant kernels [15, 16] further our understanding of how equivariances affect learning.
+PAC-Bayesian methods have also been applied to derive generalization bounds under equivariances [17].
+More recently, Kiani et al. [18] explored the complexity of learning under symmetry constraints for gradient-based algorithms.
+For studies on the optimization of kernels under invariances, see Teo et al. [19].

 A variety of methods have been proposed to enhance the performance of kernel-based learning models.
-One prominent approach is the use of random feature models (Rahimi & Recht, 2007), which approximate kernels using randomly selected features.
-Low-rank kernel approximation techniques, such as the Nyström method (Williams & Seeger, 2000; Drineas et al., 2005), have also been proposed to reduce the computational complexity of kernel methods; see also Bach (2013); Cesa-Bianchi et al. (2015).
-Divide-and-conquer algorithms offer another pontential avenue for kernel approximation (Zhang et al., 2013).
-Additionally, the impact of kernel approximation on learning accuracy is well-documented in Cortes et al. (2010).
+One prominent approach is the use of random feature models [20], which approximate kernels using randomly selected features.
+Low-rank kernel approximation techniques, such as the Nyström method [21, 22], have also been proposed to reduce the computational complexity of kernel methods; see also Bach [23], Cesa-Bianchi et al. [24].
+Divide-and-conquer algorithms offer another pontential avenue for kernel approximation [25].
+Additionally, the impact of kernel approximation on learning accuracy is well-documented in Cortes et al. [26].

-Our work focuses on learning with invariances, which differs significantly from the tasks of learning invariances and measuring them in neural networks.
-For example, Benton et al. (2020) address how neural networks can learn invariances, while Goodfellow et al. (2009) study methods to measure the degree of invariance in network architectures.
-Moreover, in this paper, we assume that the invariances in the formulation are given a priori, meaning that the problem of identifying the appropriate group of invariance-is to be treated as a separate and independent task.
-For further discussion on testing and learning invariances from data, see Soleymani et al. (2025).
+Our work focuses on learning with invariances, which differs significantly from the tasks of learning invariances or measuring them in neural networks.
+For example, Benton et al. [27] address how neural networks can learn invariances, while Goodfellow et al. [28] study methods to measure the degree of invariance in network architectures.

-Invariance in kernel methods is not limited to group averag-

-ing.
-Other approaches such as frame averaging (Puny et al., 2022), canonicalization (Kaba et al., 2023; Ma et al., 2024), random projections (Dym & Gortler, 2024), and parameter sharing (Ravanbakhsh et al., 2017) have also been proposed to construct invariant function classes.
-However, canonicalization and frame averaging face challenges, particularly concerning continuity, which has been addressed in recent works like Dym et al. (2024).
+Invariance in kernel methods is not limited to group averaging.
+Other approaches such as frame averaging [29], canonicalization [30, 31], random projections [32], and parameter sharing [33] have also been proposed to construct invariant function classes.
+However, canonicalization and frame averaging face challenges, particularly concerning continuity, which has been addressed in recent works like Dym et al. [10].

-In specialized tasks such as graphs, image, and pointcloud data, Graph Neural Networks (GNNs) (Scarselli et al., 2008; Xu et al., 2019), Convolutional Neural Networks (CNNs) (Krizhevsky et al., 2012; Li et al., 2021), and Pointnet (Qi et al., 2017a;b) have demonstrated the effectiveness of leveraging symmetries.
-Symmetries have also been successfully integrated into generative models (Biloš & Günnemann, 2021; Niu et al., 2020; Köhler et al., 2020).
-For a broader discussion on various types of invariances and their applications across machine learning tasks, see Bronstein et al. (2017).
+In specialized tasks such as graphs, image, and pointcloud data, Graph Neural Networks (GNNs) [34, 35], Convolutional Neural Networks (CNNs) [36, 37], and Pointnet [38, 39] have demonstrated the effectiveness of leveraging symmetries.
+Symmetries have also been successfully integrated into generative models [40-42].
+For a broader discussion on various types of invariances and their applications across machine learning tasks, see Bronstein et al. [6].